 The FRBNY may engage in purchases of securities with primary dealers under agreements to resell (repurchase transactions).
-These repurchase transactions are settled through a tri-party arrangement.
+These repurchase transactions are typically settled through a tri-party arrangement.
 In a tri-party arrangement, two commercial custodial banks manage the collateral clearing, settlement, pricing, and pledging, and provide cash and securities custodial services for and on behalf of the FRBNY and counterparty.
 The collateral pledged must exceed the principal amount of the transaction by a margin determined by the FRBNY for each class and maturity of acceptable collateral.
-Collateral designated by the FRBNY as acceptable under repurchase transactions primarily includes Treasury securities (including Treasury Inflation-Protected Securities and Separate Trading of Registered Interest and Principal of Securities Treasury securities); direct obligations of several federal and GSE-related agencies, including Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, and Federal Home Loan Banks; and pass-through federal agency and GSE MBS.
+Collateral designated by the FRBNY as acceptable under repurchase transactions primarily includes Treasury securities (including Treasury Inflation-Protected Securities, Separate Trading of Registered Interest and Principal of Securities Treasury securities, and Treasury Floating Rate Notes (FRN)); direct obligations of several federal and GSE-related agencies, including Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, and Federal Home Loan Banks; and pass-through federal agency and GSE MBS.
 The repurchase transactions are accounted for as financing transactions with the associated interest income recognized over the life of the transaction.
 These transactions are reported at their contractual amounts as "System Open Market Account: Securities purchased under agreements to resell" and the related accrued interest receivable is reported as a component of "System Open Market Account: Accrued interest receivable" in the Statements of Condition.

-The FRBNY may engage in sales of securities under agreements to repurchase (reverse repurchase transactions) with primary dealers and with the set of expanded counterparties which includes banks, savings associations, GSEs, and domestic money market funds.
-These reverse repurchase transactions, when arranged as open market operations, are settled through a tri-party arrangement, similar to repurchase transactions.
+The FRBNY may engage in sales of securities under agreements to repurchase with primary dealers and with a set of expanded counterparties, which includes banks, savings associations, GSEs, and domestic money market funds (overnight and term reverse repurchase agreements).
+These reverse repurchase transactions, are settled through a tri-party arrangement, similar to repurchase transactions.
 Reverse repurchase transactions may also be executed with foreign official and international account holders as part of a service offering.
-Reverse repurchase agreements are collateralized by a pledge of an amount of Treasury securities, GSE debt securities, and federal agency and GSE MBS that are held in the SOMA.
+Reverse repurchase agreements are collateralized by a pledge of an amount of Treasury securities, GSE debt securities, or federal agency and GSE MBS that are held in the SOMA.
 Reverse repurchase transactions are accounted for as financing transactions, and the associated interest expense is recognized over the life of the transaction.
-These transactions are reported at their contractual amounts as "System Open Market Account: Securities sold under agreements to repurchase" and the related accrued interest payable is reported as a component of "Other liabilities" in the Statements of Condition.
+These transactions are reported at their contractual amounts as "System Open Market Account: Securities sold under agreements to repurchase" and the related accrued interest payable is reported as a component of "System Open Market Account: Other liabilities" in the Statements of Condition.

 Treasury securities and GSE debt securities held in the SOMA may be lent to primary dealers, typically overnight, to facilitate the effective functioning of the domestic securities markets.
-The amortized cost basis of securities lent continues to be reported as "Treasury securities, net" and "Government-sponsored enterprise debt securities, net," as appropriate, in the Statements of Condition.
-Securities lending transactions are fully collateralized by Treasury securities that have fair values in excess of the securities lent.
-The FRBNY charges the primary dealer a fee for borrowing securities, and these fees are reported as a component of "Non-interest (loss) income: Other" in the Statements of Income and Comprehensive Income.
+The amortized cost basis of securities lent continues to be reported as "System Open Market Account: Treasury securities, net" and "System Open Market Account: Government-sponsored enterprise debt securities, net," as appropriate, in the Statements of Condition.
+Securities lending transactions are fully collateralized by Treasury securities based on the fair values of the securities lent increased by a margin determined by the FRBNY.
+The FRBNY charges the primary dealer a fee for borrowing securities, and these fees are reported as a component of "Non-interest loss: System Open Market Account: Other" in the Statements of Income and Comprehensive Income.